TritonDataCenter/manta/docs/user-guide/index.md

 To use Triton's object storage, you need a Triton Compute account.
 If you don't already have an account, contact your administrator.

 Once you have signed up, you will need to add an SSH public key to your account.
-Joyent recommends using RSA keys, as the node-manta CLI programs will work with RSA keys both locally, and with the `ssh agent`.
-DSA keys will only work if the private key is on the same system as the CLI, and not password-protected.

 <!--
 Standard Closing Paragraph